-Multicellular Life Present > 585 Million Years Ago - No fossils or trace fossils of multicellular bilaterian life have been reported from the early Ediacaran era, though molecular clocks and biomarker studies indicate the possibility.
-Pecoits et al. report in the 6/29/2012 issue of Science on the discovery of the oldest bilaterian burrows in shallow-water glaciomarine sediments from the Tacuarķ Formation, Uruguay.
+Multicellular Life Present > 586 Million Years Ago - No fossils or trace fossils of multicellular bilaterian life have been reported from early in the Ediacaran era, though molecular clocks and biomarker studies indicate the possibility.
+Pecoits and colleagues report in the 6/29/2012 issue of Science on the discovery of the oldest bilaterian burrows in shallow-water glaciomarine sediments from the Tacuarķ Formation, Uruguay.
 These findings unite the paleontological and molecular data pertaining to the evolution of bilaterians.
 Read more .....

 Synthetic Genetic Evolution of polymers, broadly referred to as XNAs, can replicate and evolve just like their naturally occurring counterparts DNA and RNA.
-According to a study in the 4/19/2012 issue of the journal Science, the research results have implications not only for the fields of biotechnology and drug design, but also for research into the origins of life---on this planet and beyond.
+According to a study in the April 19th 2012 issue of the journal Science, the results of the research have implications not only for the fields of biotechnology and drug design, but also for research into the origins of life---on this planet and beyond.
 This means that you don't need to have the ribose and deoxyribose backbones of RNA and DNA in order to have transmittable, heritable, and evolvable information.
 Read more....

 Microscopic, sponge-like African fossils could be the earliest known animals--and possibly our earliest evolutionary ancestors.
 The creature, Otavia antiqua, was found in 760-million-year-old rock in Namibia and was as tiny as it may be important.
 From these tiny "sponges" sprang very big things, the authors suggest in an article appearing in the South African Journal of Science .
 As possibly the first muticellular animals, Otavia could well be the forerunner of dinosaurs, humans-basically everything we think of as "animal."
 Read more......